 One player quietly reads a cue from one of the cards.
 The rest of the group is allowed to only ask closed-ended questions.
 The player only answers yes or no. The group has to guess who, what, where or how the player is.

 Split the group into two teams.
 Pick a category and have player 1 of team A start drawing what's on the first card.
-As soon as team A guesses the correct word, player 2 starts drawing and go on like this until 3 minutes are over.
+As soon as team A guesses the word correctly, player 2 starts drawing.
+Go on like this until 3 minutes are over.
 Count the cues that were guessed correctly.
 Now it's time for team B.

 THE ODD ONE OUT - reasoning

 Split the group into smaller groups of four and show the same card to each group.
-All groups have to think of which of the four cues on the card do not belong to the other three.
-The four cues on 1 card are not related in an obvious way, so all answers are correct.
+All groups have to reason which of the four cues on the card does not belong to the other three.
+The four cues on one card are not related in any way, so all answers are correct.
 It’s all about the reasoning!

 Divide the group into pairs.
 Give a different card to each pair.
 Player A starts to tell a story and as soon as he or she uses one of the words on their card, player B continues the story ...and so on, until all four words have been used.